MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-policies.md

 The APP data protection framework is organized into three distinct configuration levels, with each level building off the previous level:

-- Enterprise basic data protection ensures that apps are protected with a PIN and encrypted and performs selective wipe operations.
+- **Enterprise basic data protection** (Level 1) ensures that apps are protected with a PIN and encrypted and performs selective wipe operations.
 For Android devices, this level validates Android device attestation.
 This is an entry level configuration that provides similar data protection control in Exchange Online mailbox policies and introduces IT and the user population to APP.
-- Enterprise enhanced data protection introduces APP data leakage prevention mechanisms and minimum OS requirements.
+- **Enterprise enhanced data protection** (Level 2) introduces APP data leakage prevention mechanisms and minimum OS requirements.
 This is the configuration that is applicable to most mobile users accessing work or school data.
-- Enterprise high data protection introduces advanced data protection mechanisms, enhanced PIN configuration, and APP Mobile Threat Defense.
+- **Enterprise high data protection** (Level 3) introduces advanced data protection mechanisms, enhanced PIN configuration, and APP Mobile Threat Defense.
 This configuration is desirable for users that are accessing high risk data.

 To see the specific recommendations for each configuration level and the minimum apps that must be protected, review [Data protection framework using app protection policies](https://docs.microsoft.com/mem/intune/apps/app-protection-framework).